miramar-labs/DACore/ReadMe.txt

 My Notes:
-0. The DA PUBLIC API will comprise a Release-built DLL and ALL of the files in DACore\include.
+0. The DA PUBLIC API will comprise of a Release-built DLL and ALL of the files in DACore\include.
 NOTHING more than that.
 Everything else is PRIVATE implementation.

 1. Need to define this in the preprocessor: _SCL_SECURE_NO_WARNINGS